 2440.C2- During consulting engagements, governance, risk management, and control issues may be identified.
 Whenever these issues are significant to the organization, they must be communicated to senior management and the board.

 2450 – Overall Opinions

-When an overall opinion is issued, it must take into account the expectations of senior management, the board, and other stakeholders and must be supported by sufficient, reliable, relevant, and useful information.
+When an overall opinion is issued, it must take into account the strategies, objectives, and risks of the organization; and the expectations of senior management, the board, and other stakeholders.
+The overall opinion must be supported by sufficient, reliable, relevant, and useful information.

-- The risk or control framework or other criteria used as a basis for the overall opinion; and
+- The risk or control framework or other criteria used as a basis for the overall opinion.

 - The overall opinion, judgment, or conclusion reached.

 The reasons for an unfavorable overall opinion must be stated.